svin24/svin24.github.io/content/blog/Alpine-does-not-make-news.md

-And so it has been for years, as various controversies come about and die off, be it with Red Hat, Ubuntu, Debian, or anything else, I simply keep running "apk upgrade" every now and life goes on uninterrupted.
+And so it has been for years, as various controversies come about and die off, be it with Red Hat, Ubuntu, Debian, or anything else, I simply keep running "apk upgrade" every now and then and life goes on uninterrupted.
 I have high-quality, up-to-date software on a stable system and suffer from no fuss whatsoever.

 The Alpine community is a grassroots set of stakeholders who diligently concern